Intelligencia GraphQL API Reference

 • Company characteristics relate to the company sponsor of each trials attached to this program (program-trial pair drivers)

-• For program-trial pair drivers: the historical approval rate refers to program-trial pairs with values similar to the relevant program-trial pairs at this indication and phase.
-For example: for the PTRS driver “Drug administration: Oral” and program-trial value 1 (TRUE) and indication breast cancer and phase 2, the historical approval rate is calculated as the approved breast cancer phase 2 program-trial pairs with oral drug administration over all historical breast cancer program-trial pairs with oral drug administration at phase Similar program or trial values are defined as follows:
+• For program-trial pair drivers: the historic approval rate refers to program-trial pairs with values similar to the relevant program-trial pairs at this indication and phase.
+For example: for the PTRS driver Drug administration: Oral and program-trial value 1 (TRUE) and indication breast cancer and phase 2, the historic approval rate is calculated as the approved breast cancer phase 2 program-trial pairs with oral drug administration over all historic breast cancer program-trial pairs with oral drug administration at phase Similar program or trial values are defined as follows:

 • For features with boolean type, these are the exact programs (or program-trial pairs) values

 • For features with numeric values, similar program (or program-trial pair) values are identified by a classification algorithm that determines ranges of values per feature that exhibit similar historical approval behavior.
+In cases where there is a limited number of programs (or program-trial pairs) with similar values, the approval rate is not available.

 Field Name Description